jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/ros.rst

 ************

 ``gscam`` is a ROS node using the ``gstreamer`` library.
-The gstreamer library supports a few frame grabbers including the Hauppage one.
+The gstreamer library supports a few frame grabbers including the Hauppauge one.
 The gstreamer development library can be installed using ``apt-get install``.
 Make sure you install gstreamer 1.0, not 0.1.